 Click on Mass Core Extraction to carry out core extraction for all the cores in a given cylinder (that were indicated in 4.2.1.2), given that the metadata and spreadsheet files are located in the same folder.

 NOTE: When using Mass core extraction, all cores will be extracted according to the labelling of the user (that are stored in the mat file folder).
-As a result of this operation, a new folder named extracted will be created which contains all the separate cores.
-When multiple sample holders are prepared in the first step, and all the mat files are stored in the same folder, all mat files in this folder will be processed.
+As a result of this operation, a new folder named Extracted will be created which contains all the separate cores.
+When multiple sample holders are prepared in the first step, and all the MAT files are stored in the same folder, all MAT files in this folder will be processed.

-In the CoreComparison toolbox, click on Manual Tg Correction, then select the Extracted folder to ensure proper orientation of the transversal and radial plane of every core volume, similar to mounting physical samples in a sample holder before sanding keeping the transversal plane in view (Figure 7B).
+In the CoreProcessor toolbox, click on Manual Tg Correction, then select the Extracted folder to ensure proper orientation of the transversal and radial plane of every core volume, similar to mounting physical samples in a sample holder before sanding keeping the transversal plane in view (Figure 7B).

 Some cross-sections are displayed so that the user can see the grain direction.
-In the last plot (bottom right), inspect the slice is presented and draw a line to indicate the grain direction.
-Double click to automatically flip the core.
+In the last plot (bottom right), inspect the slice that is presented and draw a line to indicate the grain direction.
+Double click to automatically rotate the core.

 Then a screen appears, here crop the volume of the core (Figure 7C), making sure that the rectangle encompasses the entire core diameter.
 This is necessary because the central point of the rectangle should be as close as possible to the core axis (for correct alignment in the RingIndicator module).